 In September 1822, a hurricane hit the South Carolina coast, destroying the house where the Myers family lived.
 There was only one survivor, a household servant.
 Levi, Frances, four of their children, and nine members of their household staff (very likely including several slaves) all died when the house collapsed.

 Though a few letters sent to Dr. Myers are found in his son’s Undergraduate Alumni Records file, we’ve chosen to highlight the one most focused on Jewish identity.
 We’ve done our best at offering a transcription, but some of the text still eludes us, and we welcome any suggestions to fill in the blanks.
 We believe the “Bishop Warburton” referenced here is William Warburton, an Anglican bishop of Gloucester who was known for controversial writings.
 Click each image to enlarge.

-I would be much obliged to you if you could procure me by loan or by purchase any of the works which contain exposition of your learned of their arguments against Christianity, or org. texts which had been quoted against Bishop Warburton or said by him to be redoles & riddles he says that they contain for him.
-Now what those texts were which learning & insolence could not twist & turn to his own purposes I cannot imagine & I would like much to know.
+I should be much obliged to you if you could procure me by loan or by purchase any of the works which contain exposition of your learned of their arguments against Christianity, 8 or 9 texts which had been quoted against Bishop Warburton are said by him to be redoles & ridoles he says that they shall remain for him.
+Now what those texts were which learning & insolence could not twist & turn to his own purposes I cannot imagine & I should like much to know.

 Your Dear Sir Most Sincerely,